Healthy Homes Assessment Ngaio

 Ngaio Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Ngaio and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement throughout Ngaio and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their compliance with each Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.
+• Property managers and landlords must keep records that prove compliance with any Healthy Homes Standard that apply or will be applied to their rental properties.

-• Property managers and private landlords have to ensure their rental properties conform to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.
+• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Starting 1 July 2023